xixiaofinland/advent_of_code_2020/learnings.md

 Getting difficult as the requirements need to be flipped and then implmented with multiple dimensions.

+- learn how to model the expanding discrete dimension nodes using `HashSet` and `HashMap`
 - check `iproduct!` from itertools crate